hannahc243/SNVR_SRCNN/README.md

 Contributors: Hannah Collier, William R. Dunn, Yu Tao, Graziella Branduardi Raymont, Jan Peter Muller.

 # Description:
-SNVR SRCNN is a deep learning based method for performing single image super resolution restoration on sparse X-ray astronomical imagery.\
+SNVR SRCNN is a deep learning based method for performing single image super resolution restoration on sparse X-ray astronomical imagery.

 # SNVR Dataset Preparation:
-The SNVR dataset can be prepared by download and save the relevent .fits files.
+The SNVR dataset can be prepared by downloading the relevent .fits files from https://cda.harvard.edu/chaser/.
 The code "Create SNVR Dataset from Fits", reads in the fits files and performs the outlined preprocessing, the images are saved as .tiff files.

 # Training a Model
 ## How to Train the SNVR model